 Living Wage Employer

-Sustain is a registered Living Wage Employer, promising to pay employees and interns at least the London Living Wage.
-Our landlord is the Ethical Property Company, so cleaning and ancillary staff are also included, and our pay ratio is calculated in relation to the London Living Wage.
+Sustain is a registered Living Wage Employer, promising to pay employees and people on paid internships at least the real Living Wage or the real London Living Wage, as calculated by the Living Wage Foundation.
+Our landlord is the Ethical Property Company, so cleaning, office building management and ancillary staff are also included.
+Our pay ratio is calculated in relation both to the ratio between the highest and lowest paid colleagues on Sustain’s payroll, and between the highest paid colleagues and the London Living Wage.

 Paid internships